 - Dual diagnosis treatment

-To end your cycle of co-occurring conditions of mental illness and addiction, call BoardPrep Recovery Center now at 866.796.4720.
+To end your cycle of co-occurring conditions of mental illness and addiction, contact BoardPrep Recovery Center now at 866.796.4720.
 Start the rehab admissions process for the dual diagnosis treatment center help you need.
 With this help, you face a brighter future.